-- All have their biggest population centers at extreme ends of their respective islands.
+- Their biggest population centers are at extreme ends of their respective islands.

-- All three once were inhabited by the ancient Greeks.
+- They were once inhabited by the ancient Greeks.

-- All are perfect for cyclists who want to travel the islands from end to end because the vineyards and wineries are nestled mid-island, usually in valleys surrounded by hills, which makes for an interesting and doable ride, even for day-trippers.
+- They're perfect for cyclists who want to travel the islands from end to end.
+The vineyards and wineries are nestled mid-island, usually in valleys surrounded by hills, which makes for an interesting and doable ride, even for day-trippers.

 Despite the similarities, each island has a distinct personality.

-Vis (veece) is a mystery island and the smallest of the three.
+Vis is a mysterious island and the smallest of the three.
 It also is one of the farthest from the mainland and the least touristy, thanks to Tito’s restrictions on visitors during World War II.
-Just when Vis was opening its door to tourism, the industry was dealt a second blow by Homeland War travel restrictions.
-Vis has spectacular secluded coves that lie in the shadow of steep cliffs, a sophisticated dining scene, and an upscale yachting clientele.
-There’s even a winery with World War II war memorabilia left behind in one of Tito’s communication caves built into a hill.
-Whites made from the Vugava grape lead Vis’s wine production.
+Vis has spectacular secluded coves that lie in the shadow of jagged cliffs, a sophisticated dining scene, and an upscale yachting clientele.
+There’s even a winery with World War II memorabilia left behind in one of Tito’s communication caves built into a hill.
+Whites made from the Vugava grape lead Vis’ wine production.

-Korčula (core-chew-lah) is the reputed birthplace of Marco Polo, though no one can prove it.
-It is the most medieval-looking of the islands with its walled city center and cobbled streets.
-It looks like a Dubrovnik Mini-Me.
-Korčula has a reputation for fine white wines made from the pošip grape.
-Smokvica and Lumbarda are the best-known wine-making towns on the island.
-Food-and-wine bike tourists regularly stop at Vinarija Toreta, which is on a very hilly road with spectacular views of Smokvica's vineyards.
-Find out about a fun wine and cycling tour given by Korcula locals Rachael and John.
+Korčula is the reputed birthplace of Marco Polo, though no one can prove it.
+With its walled city center and cobbled streets, it is the most medieval-looking of the islands giving the appearance of a Dubrovnik Mini-Me.
+Korčula has a reputation for excellent white wines made from the Grk and Pošip grape, where Smokvica and Lumbarda are the best-known winemaking towns on the island.
+Sitting on a very hilly road with spectacular views of Smokvica's vineyards, rests Vinarija Toreta, a regular stop with food-and-wine bike tourists.
+Find out about a fun wine and cycling tour given by Korčula locals Rachael and John with this experience.

-Hvar (huh-vahr) is just 20 miles off the coast from Split.
-It has been a center of viniculture since the 4th century B.C., when the Greeks planted vines there.
+Hvar is just 20 miles off the coast from Split and has been a center of viniculture since the 4th century BCE when the Greeks planted vines in the Stari Grad Plain, A UNESCO-protected site.
 Cyclists can enjoy a ride similar to Korčula’s, complete with vineyards, hills, and valleys.
-Zlatan Plavac is its grape, but Hvar may be more famous for its wine-drinking than its winemaking.
+Zlatan Plavac is its grape, but Hvar may be more famous for its wine drinking than its winemaking.
 The island is known for lavender fields, its luxurious hotels and villas, and its raucous celebrity party scene.
 Read more about things to do in Hvar here.